 - Has software with a very short and simple learning curve

-- Has a high proportion of its own parts that it can print for itself, using low-cost, widely available materials for filament.
+- Has a high proportion of its own parts, including electronics, that it can print for itself, using low-cost, widely available materials for filament.
+As the technology has advanced from the days of the Interim Prize, a greater percentage of electronics being printed is valued.

 - Requires a minimum cost and percentage of specialist parts that it does not make for itself, which should be commodity, off-the-shelf components.
 A BOM approaching $100 is the general goal, but not a hard requirement.
 A BOM considerably more than $100 has to compensate with exceptional capabilities and value for the higher price

 - Has a low power requirement when running, even if using a heated printing table

 - Is completely open-source

 The judging committee will determine an award amount in proportion to how closely the winning entry approaches, meets, or exceeds these criteria.
 The judging committee envisions a variety of technologies and augmentations which might be deployed to achieve the end vision of a personal 3D Printing solution including :

 - Software to drive and manage banks of RepRap printers